Jordan Reeves

 TED-Ed Highlights

 Helped create countless videos.
-These are a few of our favorites.
+These are a few of my favorites.

 A TapDancer’s Craft